rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 consequences later on.

 The short cutscene is actually for masking loading times.
 Skipping it and just rushing ahead carelessly, the snaketrain never enters its correct position.
-Its inside collision acts strangely, with some sliding parts broken so that Kratos starts normally walking while on them.
+The collision inside acts strangely, with some sliding parts broken so that Kratos starts normally walking while on them.
 In the next fight the graphics are displaced and you have to be careful with the chasms since they're displaced too.